Tab Content - One

 Such information may be disclosed by the institution for any purpose, at its discretion:

-CATEGORY I Name, address, telephone number, dates of attendance, and classification.
+CATEGORY I Name, address, telephone number, dates of attendance,

 CATEGORY III Past and present participation in officially recognized sports and activities, physical factors (height/weight of athletes), date and place of birth.